Afrob: Biography

 In 2008, Afrob and rapper Brixx produced the title song for the RTL-Series Alarm für Cobra 11 – Die Autobahnpolizei.
 In the same year, Afrob left the label Four Music and founded his own label named "G-Lette Music".
 Lastly, Afrob began work on his album Der Letzte seiner Art in 2008, which was finally released in the September 2009.
-Der Letzte seiner Art reached a peak at spot 70 on the German alum charts.
+Der Letzte seiner Art reached a peak at spot 70 on the German album charts.

 After a four year creative break, Afrob appeared in the German rapper Sido's 2013 song, 30-11-80.
 Next, Afrob's fifth solo album Push debuted on 30 May 2014.
 Push came as a bigger success compared to Afrob's previous albums, Hammer and Der Letzte seiner Art.
 Push peaked at spot 20 of the German album charts.

 On 3 July 2015, Afrob and Samy Deluxe released their second ASD album Blockbasta, which peaked at number five on the German album charts.
 On 23 September 2016 Afrob released his sixth solo album Mutterschiff, and in 2017, he released his seventh solo album Beats, Rhymes & Mr. Scardanelli.

 His most recent and potentially final album Abschied von Gestern (Goodbye to Yesterday) was released in 2019.
 In this album, Afrob discusses topics such as his relationship with rap and the hip hop community.
 Furthermore, the song "Flüchtling4Life" ("Refugee4Life") addresses the xenophobia and racism Afrob has experienced in Germany.

 Afrob is active on social media, maintaining a Facebook page, Instagram account, and a Twitter account among other forms of social media.
 On 21 April 2020, Afrob streamed a showcase on Facebook Live with DJ Derezon to raise donations for Stuttgart artists who were impacted by the COVID-19 pandemic.

 Afrob is a long-time fan of football club VfB Stuttgart.